SdeBerg/PMondriaan/README.md

 ## Output

-The distributed hypergraph graph is stored using an adapted Matrix Market format, similar to the one used in [Mondriaan](https://webspace.science.uu.nl/~bisse101/Mondriaan/Docs/USERS_GUIDE.html) (again using the row-net model).
+The distributed hypergraph graph is stored using an adapted Matrix Market format, similar to the one used in [Mondriaan](https://webspace.science.uu.nl/~bisse101/Mondriaan/Docs/USERS_GUIDE.html) (using the row-net model to translate the hypergraph into a sparse matrix).
 The structure of the format is as follows:

 ```
 %%MatrixMarket distributed-matrix coordinate pattern general